Ten Days, Ten Ways: Paths to the Divine Presence

 Rosh Hashanah, Yom Kippur and the days between are the time when we come closest to God – reflecting on our life, our purpose, our identity.
-In this book of readings, Chief Rabbi Sir Jonathan Sacks has chosen some texts to serve as starting-points for personal reflection and meditation, ten paths leading to a more fulfilled and spiritual life.
+In Ten Days, Ten Ways, Rabbi Jonathan Sacks has chosen some texts to serve as starting-points for our personal reflection and meditation, ten paths leading to a more fulfilled and spiritual life.

-The introduction to the booklet can be read below.
+The introduction to the booklet can be read here:

 Why is God close on these days?
 Because it is then, asking to be written in the book of life, we reflect most deeply on our own life.
 What have I achieved?
 What have I failed to achieve?
 What did I do wrong?
 How can I put it right?
 What am I here to do?

 Whether we believe, or don’t believe, these are religious questions.
 Science can tell us how life began, but it can never tell us what life is for.
 Anthropology can tell us the many ways in which people have lived, but it can never tell us how we should live.
 Economics and business studies can tell us how to generate wealth, but they cannot tell us what to do with the wealth we have made.

 The reason is that every science tells us about the relationships between phenomena within the system, whatever the system, be it sub-atomic particles, arrangements of power, or the workings of the market.
 But purpose, meaning, significance, lie beyond the system.

 The various sciences, natural, social or human, can tell us how, but not why.
 The ‘why’ questions ask us to lift up our eyes beyond the immediate, in search of the ultimate.
 The name we give to the ultimate ultimate is God.
 The search for meaning is the religious quest, and on Rosh Hashanah and Yom Kippur it reaches its greatest intensity.